joey-qytyku/OS-90-fixed/docs/Scheduler.md

 OS/90 features a fully-preemptible and reentrant kernel.
 The scheduler is the most complex part of OS/90 because of the high degree of DOS compatibility and modern features built on top of it.

+* How processes enter and exit the kernel
+* How tasks are switched
+* Syhcronization
+* Sending user-trapped events like IRQs and exceptions
+* Virtual 8086 mode

 # Terms to Know

 Virtual INT: A feature in OS/90 that allows the kernel thread to enter real mode to call a software interrupt vector.
 This is terminated by the IRET instruction at the highest INT call level.